ridhaos/Leetcode/README.md

 2) **Solution:**
 Use *Manacher's algorithm* which is the best algorithm for this kind of problems with complexity O(n).

-## 6. Longest Palindrome for String:
+## 6. Longest Palindrome for Integer:
 1) **Problem:**
 Given an integer x, return true if x is a palindrome and false otherwise, Without converting the number to string.